-Infertility problems affect a large number of woman, approximately one in 10 (6.1 million) women in the United States ages 15–44, have difficulty becoming pregnant or staying pregnant, according to the Centers for Disease Control and Prevention.
+Infertility problems affect a large number of women, approximately one in 10 (6.1 million) women in the United States ages 15–44, have difficulty becoming pregnant or staying pregnant, according to the Centers for Disease Control and Prevention.

 It is crucial to optimize your health as you prepare to become pregnant and nutritional choices play a critical role.
 While a woman cannot always control all of the causes of infertility, one aspect of control they do have is with their eating habits.